-Economic Commission for Europe

-Inland Transport Committee

-World Forum for Harmonization of Vehicle Regulations

-Sixty-first session

-Geneva, 8-12 May 2017

-Item 17 of the provisional agenda

-Regulation No. 129 (Enhanced Child Restraint Systems)

 Proposal for Supplement 3 to the 01 series of amendments to Regulation No. 129

 Submitted by the expert from France*

 The text reproduced below was prepared by the expert from France, on behalf of the informal group on Child Restraints Systems and updates the latest version of Regulation No. 129.
 The modifications to the current text of the Regulation are marked in bold for new or strikethrough for deleted characters.
+This document supersedes ECE/TRANS/WP.29/GRSP/2017/15.
+It includes all proposals of modifications made by the IWG ECRS during the three last meetings (2017/01/25, 2017/03/09 and 2017/04/19)

 I. Proposal